maisvendoo/RRS/README.md

 Main languge for this game development is C++17.
 You must ensure that your C++ compiler supports this language standard.
 It is expected that for building on unix-like operating systems, the GCC compiler will be used, and for Windows builds, the MinGW compiler version 13.1.0 or higher will be used.

 The game is distributed together with an SDK containing header files, libraries, and CMake configurations for developing custom locomotive, railcar, and equipment modules.
-You cant find it in sdk/ directory of game.
+You can find it in sdk/ directory of game.

 Dependencies: